seqan/seqan/manual/source/Infrastructure/Use/IntegrationWithYourOwnBuildSystem.rst

   Variadic macros were standardized in C99 but are not part of C++98 so GCC warns against their usage.
   Disable these warnings.

-``-Wno-long-long``
-  64 bit integers (``long long``) are not supported in C++98, but GCC implements them nevertheless but warns against their usage in pedantic mode.
-  We really want 64 bit integers, though.

 Visual Studio
 ^^^^^^^^^^^^^